 Complicity is an open access (free to all readers), peer-reviewed journal that publishes original articles on all aspects of education that are informed by the idea of complexity (in its technical, applied, philosophical, theoretical, or narrative manifestations).
 The journal strives to serve as a forum for both theoretical and practical contributions and to facilitate the exchange of diverse ideas and points of view related to complexity in education.

-Constellations is a student-run, student-written, and student-reviewed undergraduate journal, using a traditional peer-review system common to academic journals.
-Constellations strives to provide a forum for young historians and classicists to have the experience of writing for an academic journal.
-In order to maximize the number of opportunities for undergraduate students to have their work published, Constellations is very broad in its scope and will accept papers on any topic that is historical or classical in scope, even from non-history or classics courses.
+We strive to provide a forum for young historians and clasissists to engage in the peer-review process and gain experience in the world of academic publishing.
+Constellations publishes premier work and research from all faculties that takes a historiographical approach to its topic of interest.
 Submissions are accepted from all of the University of Alberta campuses: Main Campus, Augustana and Campus St. Jean, and may be in either French or English.
 We are looking for 3XX and 4XX level papers that received a minimum of an A- grade.

 Please visit the submission information page to read more about the submission criteria and formatting.

 Welcome to the online version of Constitutional Forum constitutionnel which will now be published throughout the year.
 The Forum provides an important opportunity for interdisciplinary debate and dialogue on constitutional issues.
 Articles are generally short with insightful commentary on current topics of Canadian and international constitutional importance.
 We hope you enjoy the new format and we welcome your feedback.